amadiify/MyPHP/README.md

 # MyPHP
-A javascript package for accessing php classes and functions
+A javascript package for accessing php classes and functions within a .js file